SENG637-Group14/ensf637-a3/seng637-a3-REPORT-Group14.md

 This assignment highlights how **coverage criteria influence test case design**, helping testers improve test suite effectiveness while balancing practical trade-offs.
 Through this process, we learned the importance of achieving high coverage without unnecessary redundancy and ensuring meaningful test cases that catch potential software defects.

-The test suite can be found in the `org.jfree.data.test` package of the source directory.
+The test suite can be found in the `org.jfree.data` package of the source directory.

 # 2 Manual data-flow coverage calculations for X and Y methods